Smidqe/gofore2018/README.md

 This is a very simplistic eRecipe (not for medicine but for delicious cookings) program.
+Made in Python 3.6.4

 Required 3rd party packages (package config not yet present):